clockworkgr/bitshares-witness-monitor/README.md

 help - List all commands
 stats - Gather statistics
-switch - Update signing key to backup new_key - Set a new backup key new_node - Set a new API node to connect to threshold - Set the missed block threshold interval - Set the checking interval
+switch - Update signing key to backup signing_keys - Set signing keys new_node - Set a new API node to connect to threshold - Set the missed block threshold interval - Set the checking interval